-Note: 'debris flow' is a generic term for this hazard, the latest (2025) risk assessment specifically looks at the likelihood of debris flood in the Roxburgh area.
+Note: 'debris flow' is a generic term for this hazard, the latest (2026) risk assessment specifically looks at the likelihood of debris flood in the Roxburgh area.

-Several technical studies and works (led by ORC and technical consultants) have been completed to help better understanding the nature and characteristics of alluvial fans associated natural hazards including debris flood in Roxburgh area.
+Several technical studies and works (led by ORC and technical consultants) have been completed to help better understand the nature and characteristics of alluvial fans associated natural hazards including debris flood in Roxburgh area.

 Please also let us know: